First steps

 inputs

-The inputs parameter is a string that holds proof request parameters.
+The inputs parameter is a string that holds verification request parameters.
 Examples include a link to a tweet or a required minimum bank balance.
-Input values must be primitive types: string, number, boolean, null, undefined, symbol, or bigint.
+Input values must be JSON-serializable types: string, number, boolean, null, arrays, or objects.
+Convert unsupported types (like bigint) to strings before serializing.

-You must serialize the input as JSON and then encode it using base64.
+You must serialize your inputs as JSON and then encode the result as base64.
 The next section explains how to do this.